ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Reprisal

-Your damage output is decreased by 10%.
+Your Potency for damage is decreased by 10.

 ### Status: Requiescat

-Your magical damage output is increased by 25%.
+Your M-Potency for damage is increased by 25.
 Your Cast Time is halved.

 ### Status: Reraise